mindspore-lab/mindone/examples/latte/README.md

 Now, we support training Latte model on the Sky Timelapse dataset, which can be downloaded from https://github.com/weixiong-ur/mdgan.

-After uncompress the downloaded file, you will get a folder named `sky_train/` which contains all training video frames.
+After uncompressing the downloaded file, you will get a folder named `sky_train/` which contains all training video frames.
 The folder structure is similar to:
 ```
 sky_train/
 ├── video_name_0/